yilverdeja/image-elf-python-webapp/README.md

 - Limit maximum of image and height size (to avoid Memory Errors)
 - Catch `MemoryError` exceptions and handle accordingly
+- Prettify it (Basic UI similar to Image Elf)
 - Add more configurations:
   - Select Background color (single color, or noise)
   - Choose to Show/Hide text